Thirukarthika/You_tube_API/README.md

 Before running the script, make sure you have the following:

+1. Install the required packages `mysql-connector-python` and `pymongo`.

-1. YouTube Data API v3 Developer Key: Replace the `DEVELOPER_KEY` variable with your YouTube API key.
+2. YouTube Data API v3 Developer Key: Replace the `DEVELOPER_KEY` variable with your YouTube API key.
 You can obtain it by creating a project in the Google Developers Console and enabling the YouTube Data API v3.

-2. MongoDB Atlas Connection String: Replace the `CONNECTION_STRING` variable with your MongoDB Atlas connection string.
+3. MongoDB Atlas Connection String: Replace the `CONNECTION_STRING` variable with your MongoDB Atlas connection string.
 You should have a MongoDB Atlas account to get this connection string.

-3. MySQL Database Credentials: Replace the `MYSQL_HOST`, `MYSQL_USER`, `MYSQL_PASSWORD`, and `MYSQL_DATABASE` variables with your MySQL database credentials.
+4. MySQL Database Credentials: Replace the `MYSQL_HOST`, `MYSQL_USER`, `MYSQL_PASSWORD`, and `MYSQL_DATABASE` variables with your MySQL database credentials.

 ## Functionality